 As these processes play out over time, the system will seek to balance itself so that equilibrium between supply and demand for crops within a region is restored.

 We initially developed a two-region version of the model that can be used to represent any two regions.
-In this paper, these two regions represent the US and the ROW, but with different input data, the model could instead represent any other two-region division of the global economy: developed and developing regions, for example.
+In this paper, these two regions represent the US and the ROW, but with different input data, the model can instead represent any other two-region division of the global economy, developed and developing regions, for example.
 We also have developed a flexible regional structure that can accommodate expansion to multiple regions.
-The model logic that controls imports and exports is shown in figure 2 for two regions.
+The model logic that controls imports and exports is shown, for two regions, in figure 2..

 Modeling intra-region imports and exports is crucial to assessing LUC effects, and was a particularly challenging aspect of BioLUC construction.
-In reality, such movements can be highly complex, and are, driven by economic, political, and social considerations.
-We model cross-region movements of commodity crops and animal products as equilibrium-seeking, but with constraints: within any region, a supply/demand imbalance increases imports or exports, but globally, total imports must match total exports.
+In reality, such movements can be highly complex, and are driven by economic, political, and social considerations.
+We model cross-region movements of commodity crops and animal products as equilibrium-seeking, but with specific constraints: within any region, a supply/demand imbalance increases imports or exports, but globally, total imports must match total exports.
 The geographic regional structure of the model determines the boundaries across which imports and exports occur.
 The finer details of trade relationships, such as willingness to pay, are not modeled but are implicitly captured.

 Figure 2.
 Import and export modeling in BioLUC.

-Food and Agricultural Organization Statistics (FAOSTAT) (2010) is the main land cover dataset used in BioLUC as it is one of the few global land cover and agricultural commodity datasets covering a long period of time.
+Food and Agricultural Organization Statistics (FAOSTAT) (2010) is the main land cover dataset used in BioLUC, as it is one of the few global land cover and agricultural commodity datasets covering a long period of time.
 The FAO dataset is freely available and generally transparent, but it suffers from low spatial resolution.
-The low spatial resolution of this dataset, combined with the low regional resolution of BioLUC means that the model does not differentiate productivity of different land parcels.
+The low spatial resolution of this dataset, combined with the low regional resolution of BioLUC, means that the model does not differentiate productivity of different land parcels.
 In other words, this is not a geographically dynamic model.
 Another limitation is that FAOSTAT (2010) also includes protected lands within its accounting framework making such land available in theory for use in our model.

-See data and model calculations in Section 3 of the SI for additional details about model structure and input assumptions across all scenarios included agricultural commodity yields, changes in population, and initial land cover at the start of the model.
+For additional details about model structure and input assumptions, across all scenarios included agricultural commodity yields, changes in population, and initial land cover at the start of the model, see data and model calculations in Section 3 of the SI

 BioLUC Model Scenarios